AdvancedPhotonSource/GSAS-II/docs/source/GSASII.rst

 This will allow the above menu command to be executed with a "Control-R" keyboard command (on MacOS this will be "Command+R" rather than "Control-R") as well as using the menu to access that action.
 The following table lists the keyboard letters/numbers that have GSAS-II assigned actions. are system assigned.
-Note that there are also plotting keyboard commands that are implemented in :mod:`GSASIIplot`.
+Note that there are also plotting keyboard shortcut commands that are implemented in :mod:`GSASIIplot`.
-These can be discovered from the "K" button on the plot menu bar, as they vary depending on the type of plot.
+These can be discovered from the "K" button on the plot menu bar, as they vary depending on the type of plot that is shown.

 .. tabularcolumns:: |c|p{4in}|